 Sometimes.
 Car insurance will often cover a cyclist who is injured by a driver but is unlikely to cover property damage done to a car if a cyclist is at fault.
 This is, of course, not the case with every policy.
 The only way to know if you are covered – both as a cyclist and a motorist – is by reviewing your policy.

-How Much is My Bicycle Accident Case Worth?
+How Much your Bicycle Accident Case could be Worth

 It is difficult to say how much a case is worth before actually reviewing its details.
 If you have been injured while riding your bicycle, you are likely entitled to much more than insurance will willingly offer.
 The best way to learn what your case is worth is through a one-on-one consultation with a qualified and experienced bicycle accident lawyer.